 I noticed an old-fashioned, yellow phone attached to a pillar.
 It was missing the dial and numbers.
 The sort of phone you might have seen in the old days labeled TAXI and positioned near the supermarket exit.
 This phone wasn't labeled.
 I lifted the receiver and waited.
-About to drop the receiver into its chipped chrome cradle, I heard a tiny voice rasping from the earpiece.
+About to hang up, I heard a tiny voice rasping from the earpiece.

 "Yes please, speak English.
 You want taxi?"

 A modern van the color of the phone pulled up.
 A tall, dark skinned, older man, whose voice I recognized from the yellow taxi phone, got out and opened the side door for us.
-According to him, there was no way a couple of hip, fun seeking, young women would hang around Dalaman.
+According to him, there was no way a couple of hip, fun seeking jet-setters would hang around Dalaman.
 He implored us to heed his sage advice, "Do not waste your precious holiday in this dull town."

-"Is there a seaside town with hotels near here?"
+"Is there a seaside with hotels near here?"
 I asked.
 "Maybe someplace with apartments for rent?"